csc301-2024-s/13-Engineers-Without-Borders/README.md

 The educational stuff is the just information about the Green Revolution and its pros and cons.
 Simly click the next/back buttons to proceed.

 The simulation will have a tutorial, so you can follow that for now.
-After the simulation ends, there will be a result screen to show the final results for all the players.
-Finally, the last few screens will be dedicated for educational contents and feedback for EWB.
+After the simulation (after the 7th year), there will be a results screen to show your final score.
+This is followed by some self reflection questions to see how much you've learned.

 ## Development requirements
 We are using the Unity Engine, LTS version 2022.3.18f1.
 Your local git branch should be configured to use Unity YAML merge.